 Separate financial statements are provided for governmental funds.
 Major individual governmental funds are reported as separate columns in the fund financial statements.
-The Authority only has one governmental fund, which is called the operating fund.
-This operating fund includes all transactions related to the approved current operating budget.
+The Authority only has one governmental fund, which is called the operation fund.
+The operating fund includes all transactions related to the approved current operating budget.